biodiversity-aq/SCAR2022_structuring-and-managing-biological-data-workshop/README.md

 You may want to consider adding the antarctic dataset to the [SCAR Network](https://www.gbif.org/network/8534dd20-c368-4a1f-bdaf-e6b390710f89) upon publishing it via the IPT.

-### Acknowledging the funders
+### How to acknowledge the funders if your data paper publication will be funded by us?

-If the SCAR Antarctic Biodiversity Portal funds you to publish the data paper, please include the following line in acknowledging the funders:
+If the SCAR Antarctic Biodiversity Portal funds you to publish the data paper, please include the following line in acknowledging the funders in the metadata (EML):

 > The publication of this data paper was funded by the Belgian Science Policy Office (BELSPO, contract n°FR/36/AN1/AntaBIS) in the Framework of EU-Lifewatch as a contribution the the SCAR Antarctic biodiveristy portal (biodiversity.aq)

 ### Requests for data providers

 We would appreciate it if locations in decimal degrees are recorded to at least and ideally 4 decimal places.

+### Deadline

+We currently set the deadline to be 31 March 2023 for the data paper publication

 ## Useful resources